Being unwell is not desirable for anyone, but for athletes there are extra reasons to stay healthy.

-One of the most common illnesses among all populations, especially during cold climates, are upper respiratory tract infections (URTI).
-URTI’s include the common cold, tonsilitis, sinusitis, laryngitis and pharyngitis.
-Athletes training at high intensity levels are at particular risk of getting sick.
+One of the most common illnesses among all populations, especially in cold climates, is upper respiratory tract infections (URTI).
+URTI’s include the common cold, tonsillitis, sinusitis, laryngitis and pharyngitis.
+Athletes training at high-intensity levels are at a particular risk of getting sick.

 Periods of heavy training loads, bouts of travel as well as changes to nutritional intake can increase the risk of sickness for athletes, often manifested as respiratory tract infections.
 Even though a moderate amount of activity is good for health, excessive amounts can increase the incidence of URTI, and this is especially seen in endurance athletes, or during periods of heavy training.

-This can be illustrated in classic J curve graph below, showing that low levels of fitness and exercise can have high incidence of illness, moderate levels of exercise is associated with a strong immune system and lower number of infections, while increased training load and overtraining can decrease immune function and increase the incidence of illness.
+This can be illustrated in the classic J curve graph below, showing that low levels of fitness and exercise can have a high incidence of illness, moderate levels of exercise is associated with a strong immune system and a lower number of infections, while increased training load and over-training can decrease immune function and increase the incidence of illness.

 How does Nutrition Influence Immunity?